digitalmio/mokksy/Readme.md

   mokksy run --nc -p 8080 db.json  Run 'db.json' database on port 8080 and disable CORS.
 ```

+## Database snapshot

+To save database snapshot press `s` and then `Enter` any time, when server is running.
+This will save database snapshot to your current directory.
+Files are named `mksy-{current-timestamp}.json`.

+To view current database snapshot, simply go to `/_db`.

 ## Data filtering, sorting and pagination

 You can use query params to filter, search or paginate the data.
 We are compatible with JSON-server.